 Treatment strategies range in terms of the premises behind what will change the behavior at issue.
-This points back to measurement to help guide how we can design a treatment that is ethical, acceptable and measurable.
+These points back to measurement to help guide how we can design a treatment that is ethical, acceptable and measurable.

 Is the treatment something that can be continued in the absence of a professional; that is have we been able to teach parents and other caretakers how to use effective strategies?
 Treatment needs to result in improvements that will be effective in environments other than the treatment environment.
 This generality of treatment is one of the requirements of ABA.

-This used to be a free service but due to high demand a fee has been implemented.
+This used to be a free service but due to the high demand, a fee has been implemented.
 The report classifies the strength of evidence into the categories of (1) Established, (2) Emerging, (3) Unestablished and (4) Ineffective/Harmful.

 Another great organization is Association of Science in Autism Treatment (ASAT).
 They provide resources to families, educators and providers.
 In addition, ASAT provides up to date research on various autism treatments.
 ASAT can be accessed at: https://asatonline.org